SDN Children’s Services

 Responsibilities of management

-Both Boards have delegated to the CEO of SDN the day-to-day running of the organisation and its education and care centres, programs, services, and management operations.
+Both Boards have delegated to the CEO of SDN the day-to-day running of the organisation and its early childhood education and child care centres, programs, services, and management operations.

 Board structure and committees